If Retirement Looms Large But Your Nest Egg Doesn’t, This Article Will Help You Catch Up

 Direct ownership opens up the possibility of achieving aggressive retirement goals when the math governing the traditional approach is all but impossible.

 It’s not an easy path, and it require skills and involves risks, but a late saver with aggressive retirement goals may have no other viable alternative.
-It’s a choice that should be considered as part of any catch-up retirement plan.
+It’s a choice that should be considered as part of any catch-up retirement plan, and it’s a strategy that is covered in-depth in our wealth planning course.

 Get This Article Sent to Your Inbox as a PDF…